tomgonzo/aws-modernization-with-snyk-and-eks/content/50-module2-gain-visibility-with-snyk/52-configure-run-bitbucket-scans.md

 ---
-title: "Enable Bitbucket Repository Scanning"
+title: "Configure and Run Bitbucket Scanning"
 chapter: true
-weight: 54
+weight: 52
 ---

 # Overview
-In this section, we'll add your Bitbucket repository to Snyk in the same style as we added your Amazon ECR to Snyk.
-This gives your entire team visibility into the status of your repository.
+Another option to Gain Visibility over security risks without interrupting developer workflows is to use Snyk's Bitbucket Integration.
+In this section, you'll add your Bitbucket repository in the same way as you added your Container Image from Amazon ECR.
+Connecting directly to the repository also enables other benefits we'll cover in later modules.

 ## Step 1: Enable the Bitbucket Cloud integration

-Navigate to your Snyk organization and find the Bitbucket Cloud integration.
-In the image below, we filtered the integration list for `bitbucket` to find the Bitbucket Cloud App
+To begin, navigate back to the Integrations Page and find the Bitbucket Cloud integration.
+In the image below, we filtered the integration list for `bitbucket` to find the Bitbucket Cloud App.

 ![Snyk Bitbucket Cloud integration](../images/snyk-atlassian-integration.png)